maykar/plex_assistant/README.md

 ***Music isn't built in yet, only shows and movies at the moment.***

 #### Cast Device
 If no cast device is specified the default_cast device set in config is used.
-A cast device will only be found if at the end of the command and when preceded with the phrase `"on"` or `"on the"`.
+A cast device will only be found if at the end of the command and when preceded with the word `"on"` or words `"on the"`.
 Example: *"play friends **ON** downstairs tv"*

 ## Translation
 You can contribute to the translation/localization of this component by using the [translation guide](translation.md).